Lulu Integration

 This video is taken directly from our integration page within the platform.
 Some of the steps mentioned will be specific to where this video originally shows within your dashboard.

-To connect a fulfilment service to your account, you need to go to your Settings > Integrations area within your dashboard.
+To connect a fulfillment service to your account, you need to go to your Settings > Integrations area within your dashboard.

 In the video above, we look at how you can connect your Lulu account to ThriveCart so that you can automatically add customers to membership levels when their orders complete.